 Benefits of Open Choice

-- Full Day Preschool and Kindergarten programs.
+- Full Day Preschool and Kindergarten programs are available.

 - Once enrolled, students attend school in the Open Choice district until high school graduation.

-- Effort is made to place siblings in the same school district at the time of placement
+- Effort is made to place siblings in the same school district at the time of placement.

 - Open Choice serves all children, including gifted and talented, English language learners, and special needs students.

-- The majority of Open Choice graduates attend post secondary education programs, including four-year colleges such as Clark, UConn, ECSU, Lesley, CCSU, Western New England, the University of Hartford (grants available for Hartford residents), Johnson and Wales, and the University of Florida.
+- The majority of Open Choice graduates attend post-secondary education programs, including four-year colleges such as Clark, UConn, ECSU, Lesley, CCSU, Western New England, the University of Hartford (grants available for Hartford residents), Johnson and Wales, and the University of Florida.